Edisto Island: History

-During the American Revolution, there were huge amounts of British soldiers present on Edisto Island.
-After retaking Savannah in 1788, the British pushed into South Carolina, during this time Beaufort was made into their headquarters and large amounts of British troops were stationed on Edisto Island under the capture of Charleston in 1780.
+During the American Revolution, there were many British soldiers present on Edisto Island.
+After retaking Savannah in 1778, the British pushed into South Carolina and, during this time, Beaufort was made into their headquarters.
+Hence, a significant number of British troops were stationed on Edisto Island after the capture of Charleston in 1780.

 The 1790 census reported the island had a population of 223 Whites and 1,692 Black slaves.
 The 1860 census indicated 329 Whites and 5,082 slaves.

 Civil war

-Edisto Island was largely abandoned by planters in November and December of 1861, and escaped slaves began setting up their own refugee camps there.
+Edisto Island was largely abandoned by planters in November and December 1861, and escaped slaves began setting up their own refugee camps there.
 In January 1862, armed settlers from the island and Confederate forces clashed, and a Confederate raid in reprisal killed unarmed settlers.
 In February, Union forces were stationed on the island to develop it as a staging area for future campaigns against Charleston, twenty-five miles away, as well as to protect the colony, which would eventually number thousands of settlers.
 As Union forces took control of the island, a number of skirmishes occurred, and Confederates withdrew.
 Pineberry Battery was further up the Edisto River from the island, which was one likely path for a land campaign against Charleston.
 In June, most of the Union troops left the island in a campaign, which culminated in the Battle of Secessionville.
 In July, the remaining troops withdrew, and the colony was removed to St. Helena Island.
 For the rest of the war, a small number of escaped slaves and plantation owners remained and farmed the island, but it was largely abandoned.
 Near the end of the war, the island was again used as a location of colonies of freed slaves.

 Reconstruction

-From 1865 until 1877 the Island was primarily run by agents of the Freedmen's Bureau as well by recently freed African-Americans.
+From 1865 until 1877 the Island was primarily run by agents of the Freedmen's Bureau as well by recently freed African Americans.
 As a result, the island became a base of support for the Republican Party.
-While Klan terror effected much of the state, Edisto Island was largely spared this by coincidence.
-There were large amounts of troops from the United States Army present on Edisto Island, and the population was overwhelmingly African-American.
+While Klan terror affected much of the state, Edisto Island was largely spared this by coincidence.
+There were troops from the United States Army present on Edisto Island, and the population was overwhelmingly African-American.
 Most whites on the island were either troops from the United States Army or agents of the Freedmen's Bureau.
 As a result, the Klan deemed the area not worth it, and focused their activities elsewhere in the state.